uayebforever/jc-handbook/jc-handbook/source/mast_rigging.rst

 the names of Masts, Rigging and Sails.

-Qualified crew (Deckhands, Efficient Deckhands) need to be able to name:-
+Qualified crew (Deckhands, Efficient Deckhands) need to be able to
+name:

-    - ship’s spars
+* ship’s spars

-    - parts of the standing rigging
+* parts of the standing rigging

-    - ship's sails
+* ship's sails

-    - sail parts
+* sail parts

-    - the lines that control the sails & spars (running rigging) and where they are located pin rails.( Refer Module 5 – pages 22 to 24).
+* the lines that control the sails & spars (running rigging) and where they are located pin rails.( Refer Module 5 – pages 22 to 24).

 Although the above may seem formidable, a structured and systematic approach to learning will facilitate the process.

-This will involve:-
+This will involve:

-- identify spars
+* identify spars

-    - identifying the rigging as standing, running and other (flag halyards,

-    gantlines), on fore, main and mizzen masts and jibboom.
+    * identifying the rigging as standing, running and other (flag halyards, gantlines), on fore, main and mizzen masts and jibboom.

-    - observing the principles and patterns that govern where lines fall
+    * observing the principles and patterns that govern where lines fall

-    utilising 'tools' such as these notes, rigging and pin diagrams.
+    * utilising 'tools' such as these notes, rigging and pin diagrams.

 **Assessment:**